San Diego Chargers: 1961–1966

 In 1964, the Chargers played the New York Jets resulting in a 17–17 tie.
 A reported attendance of 50,222 attended the game at Shea Stadium, New York.
 The game earned $46,828 in entrance fees.
 On Thanksgiving Day, Buffalo defeated the Chargers 27–24 at Balboa Stadium.
 The attendance was 34,865 spectators.
 The Chargers won their fourth AFL West title by defeating the Jets 38–3 before 25,753 spectators at Balboa Stadium.
 Lance Alworth left the game with a knee injury, and the fullback, Keith Lincoln was sidelined in the first quarter with a fractured rib.
-At the 1964 championship game in Buffalo, the Chargers were beaten 20–7.
+At the 1964 AFL Championship Game in Buffalo, the Chargers were defeated 20–7.
 The AFL teams signed a five-year television contract with the National Broadcasting Company for $36 million to commence in 1965.

 On December 12, 1965, San Diego (9–2–3) won their fifth AFL West title by defeating Houston 37–26.
-Lowe came first and Alworth second in the AFL Player of the Year honors.
-However, Buffalo would shutout the Chargers 23–0 in front of 30,361 spectators at Balboa Stadium for the AFL championship.
+Lowe finished first and Alworth second in the AFL Player of the Year honors.
+However, Buffalo would shutout the Chargers 23–0 in front of 30,361 spectators at Balboa Stadium for the 1965 AFL Championship.
 At half time, a new automobile, the "Charger," was introduced by Chrysler officials.
 It would enter production branded as a Dodge the following year.

 In 1966, Hilton sold the Chargers to a 21-member group of business executives for $10 million.
 The leading investors were Eugene V. Klein and Sam Schulman.
 The Chargers finished third in the AFL West that season, 7–6–1.
 During the sale process, a then-23 year old Jerry Jones (who would go on to become the owner of the Dallas Cowboys) offered $5.8 million for the team, but backed off after his father disapproved of his plans.

-In 1967, the Chargers and three NFL clubs (the Los Angeles Rams, the Pittsburgh Steelers, and the Detroit Lions) played preseason games at the new San Diego Stadium, while the AFL and the NFL announced plans to merge for the 1970 season.